How do I enter?

 Terms + Conditions of entry

-- The fee for entering the Museums + Heritage Awards must be paid by 1 March 2020, latest.
+- The fee for entering the Museums + Heritage Awards (if applicable) must be paid by 1 March 2020, latest.
 Failure to do so may result in immediate disqualification.

 - Please note all materials sent are done so at the entrant’s own risk.
 The organisers cannot accept responsibility for delay in delivery or damage to goods.